Clan Macdonald of Sleat: Bitter feuding with Macleod of Harris & Dunvegan

 Ruinous Teampull na Trionaid, in North Uist, near the site of the battle fought by the 40 Macleods and 15 Uistmen, in the late 16th century.

 Not long after returning from Ireland, a feud seems to have arisen between Dòmhnall Gorm Mòr and the chief of Clan Macleod, Ruairidh Mòr.
 The Sleat chief had married the sister of the Macleod chief, and after some time sent her back to Macleod.
 Tradition has it that she was blind in an eye, and was mounted upon one-eyed horse, followed by a one-eyed dog, and accompanied by a one-eyed man.
 The Macleod chief was outraged and immediately had Trotternish ravaged.
 The Macdonalds of Sleat then retaliated by attacking Macleod possessions in Harris.
 This then led to Ruairidh Mòr leading a warband of 60 men on a raid in North Uist.
 The Macleod chief's relative, Mac Dhòmhnaill Ghlais ("the son of Dòmhnall the grey"), and 40 followers managed to possess themselves of the goods that the Uistfolk has hidden in Teampull na Trionaid ("trinity church"), at Carinish.
-However, the Macleods were attacked by a celebrated Clanranald warrior, named Dhòmhnall MacIain 'Ic Sheumais, in command of 15 men.
+However, the Macleods were attacked by a celebrated Clanranald warrior, named Dhòmhnall MacIain 'Ic Sheumais (also written Dòmhnall mac Iain 'ic Sheumais or Donald MacDonald"), in command of 15 men.
 The Macleods were outmanoeuvred by Dhòmhnall MacIain 'Ic Sheumais, and were slain almost to a man.
 Mac Dhòmhnaill Ghlais and a few of his followers fled for the island of Baleshare, but were run-down by some Uistmen and killed on the spot which ever since been known as Oitir Mhic Dhòmhnaill Ghlais ("the strand of the son of Dòmhnall the grey").